emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     * :c:macro:`MPS_KEY_ARENA_GRAIN_SIZE` (type :c:type:`size_t`) is
       the granularity with which the arena will manage memory internally.
 It must be a power of 2.
-It will be aligned up to a multiple of the operating system's page size if necessary.
 If not provided, the operating system's page size is used.
-Larger granularity reduces overheads, but increases
+Larger granularity reduces overheads, but increases :term:`fragmentation` and
-      :term:`fragmentation` and :term:`retention`.
+      :term:`retention`.

+      If you specify a value of :c:macro:`MPS_KEY_ARENA_GRAIN_SIZE` that's smaller than the operating system page size, the MPS rounds it up to the page size and continues.

     A second optional :term:`keyword argument` may be passed, but it only has any effect on the Windows operating system: